QiufangMa/control-schedule-framework/draft-wqk-opsawg-control-schedule-framework.md

 {::boilerplate bcp14-tagged}

-# Terminology

-The following terminology is used in this document:
+The following definitions are used throughout this document:

 * Schedule Service Requester:
 : The entity making the scheduling requests of network events, policies, services